sakshimahendrusjsu/predict-cause-of-Wildfires-in-US/README.md

 Other columns were mostly reference id columns FOD_ID, FPA_ID, REPORTING ID or FIRE_NAMES which overlapped with other columns and could be avoided.

+Additional feature scaling and reducing techniques were applied

 ### Methods Followed

 We split the training and test dataset into 80:20 ratio to perform different classification.